 But how an awful lot are those regulations truly relevant to real existence?

 Here’s what to reflect consideration on while layering your products:

-There is some reality to the texture argument thanks to the easy reality that oil and water don’t mix, and the water content of a product impacts its absorption into the skin more than whatever else, Suzan Obagi, M.D., assistant professor of dermatology and plastic surgical procedure at UPMC, director of the UPMC Cosmetic Surgery and Skin Health Center, and president of the American Academy of Cosmetic Surgery, tells SELF.
+Thanks to the easy reality that oil and water don’t mix, there is some reality to the texture argument.
+The water content of a product impacts its absorption into the skin more than whatever else, Suzan Obagi, M.D., assistant professor of dermatology and plastic surgical procedure at UPMC, director of the UPMC Cosmetic Surgery and Skin Health Center, and president of the American Academy of Cosmetic Surgery, tells SELF.

 Typically, things which can be water-primarily based may be layered on top of [each other], and there should not be a difficulty with the penetration of one as opposed to the other,” she explains.
 “But when you have a cream or an ointment, or a s,erum, this is oil-based tot; those whose ought to be put on afterward because whatever [water-based] you put on top might not get thru.”
 In other words, observe those water-based totally products in any sequence you like, then oil-primarily based merchandise later on.

 That stated, “nothing is absolutely impenetrable,” Evan Rieder, M.D., assistant professor of dermatology at NYU Langone Health, tells SELF, “[so] until you’re the use of something like Vaseline—and most people don’t place Vaseline on their faces—you’re probably going to get a few forms of penetration.
 Generally, your pores and skin will soak up at the least some of each product you placed on your face regardless of the order wherein they have been applied.
 So even in case you follow a water-based product on a pinnacle of an oil-based totally one, some will get thru.
 But it would be greater effective to use the water-primarily based ones first.